jrnold/bayesian_notes/docs/robust.md

 Like OLS, Bayesian linear regression with normally distributed errors is sensitive to outliers.
 The normal distribution has narrow tail probabilities.

 This plots the normal, Double Exponential (Laplace), and Student-t (df = 4) distributions all with mean 0 and scale 1, and the surprise ($- log(p)$) at each point.
 Higher surprise is a lower log-likelihood.
-Both the Student-t and Double Exponential distributions have surprise values well below the normal in the ranges (-6, 6).[^tailareas]
+Both the Student-t and Double Exponential distributions have surprise values well below the normal in the ranges (-6, 6). [^tailareas]
-This means that outliers impose less of a penalty on the log-posterio models using these distributions, and the regression line would need to move less to incorporate those observations since the error distribution will not consider them as unusual.
+This means that outliers impose less of a penalty on the log-posterior models using these distributions, and the regression line would need to move less to incorporate those observations since the error distribution will not consider them as unusual.

-[^tailareas]: The Double Exponential distribution still has a thinner tail than the Student-t at higher values.

 ```r